xzang/Deep-learning-for-sonar-images/README.md

 Code CNN_lab_data.py trained and tested CNN models using lab data only.

 Code CNN_field_data.py trained and tested CNN models using field data only.

+Matlab scripts processed .aris sonar data and extracted images of eel and non-eel objects.

+Note: the .aris data were read using an open source MATLAB script (see https://github.com/nilsolav/ARISreader) (Handegard & Williams, 2008).
+This toolbox should be downloaded and put in the same directory with above MATLAB scripts.